BC-Li/Psychics_2020_USTC/README.md

-# Psychics2020
+# Psychology-2020-USTC

-This is the slides selected of Psychics 2020.
+This is the slides selected of Psychology 2020 Spring.

 ~~May update homework at the end of the semester.~~